-The two most common types of solar panels on the market today are 60-cell and 72-cell solar panels.
-In this article we will explain the difference between these two types of solar panel as well as explain which one will be best for your solar installation.
+The two most common types of solar panels on the market today are 60-cell and 72-cell.
+Today, we explain the differences between these two types of solar panels and which one is best for your solar installation.

 When it comes down to it, the only real key difference between 60-cell and 72-cell solar panels is size.
-Solar panels are made up of individual solar cells that can be seen as the “squares” that make up the panel.
+Solar panels use individual solar cells that you can see as the squares that make up the panel.
 Obviously, 72-cell solar panels have 12 more solar cells than 60-cell solar panels.

-The extra dozen solar cells cause 72-cell solar panels to be larger in size than the 60-cell solar panels.
+The extra dozen solar cells cause 72-cell solar panels to be larger than the 60-cell solar panels.
 According to Medium.com, here are the average sizes of these two types of solar panels:

 60-cell solar panels are 1.65m (5.41 feet) tall and weigh about 20kg (44.90 lbs).

 72-cell solar panels are 1.95m (6.40 feet) tall and weigh about 28kg (61.73 lbs).